 Our team leaned in, learning the tech, twirling the accelerometer.
 Time stood still, but we got hungry and sent someone for burritos.

-Meanwhile, tireless and inspiring, George painted his vision of being the world’s sensor platform.
+George painted his vision of being the world’s sensor platform.
 He shared that before that world could happen, he needed some customers for Christmas–which was three weeks away.
 We worked on a message and position right then about why George’s system mattered.

 Burrito-stained fingers signed the contract to bring our team on his team.
 One of our people started dialing, trying to set up opportunities in the precious few days left before Christmas.
 Editors in New York were chillier than usual–it was blizzard season and hard to find anyone in the office.